movementbuff/offthegridgame/README.md

 - First, on the right side of this page, right-click "Movementbuff's Competitive Config" underneath "Releases" and select 'Open in New Tab'
   Alternatively, open this link in a new tab:  https://github.com/movementbuff/offthegridgame/releases

-- In that tab, left-click "DeviceProfiles.ini", "Engine.ini", "GameUserSettings.ini" and "GzGameUserSettings.json".
+- In that tab, left-click "DeviceProfiles.ini", "Engine.ini", "GameUserSettings.ini", "GzGameUserSettings.json" and "Help.txt".
 This will download the config files.
   Once you have downloaded each file, close the "Releases" tab.

 - **You will need to goto the top right of your browser and select Downloads then Left-Click each file and select "Unblock/Download unverified file"**